Introduction to Regression Testing

 - The report has to be created that includes the pass or fail test cases after its execution.

-- The testing time of the application increases as the application development or functionality increasing.
+- The testing time of the application increases as the application development or functionality increases.

-- The new version and release of the software release, the tester needs to test and understand the requirement the change of software that needs to be done.
+- For the new version and release of the software release, the tester needs to test and understand the requirement of the change of software that needs to be done.

 - The analysis of the impact of changes on existing features and modules.